SpiderRock/SpiderRock-Connect-SDK/SRConnect/MLink/README.md

 | oAskSz               | Int        |                                                                                                                              | (In `OrderLegs`) Cumulative NBBO ask size.                                                     |
 | oAskMask             | UInt       |                                                                                                                              | (In `OrderLegs`) Bit-mask of participating NBBO exchanges.                                     |

-The `AuctionNotice` JSON Body received from an MLink Server will be strcutured in the following way (Sample):
+The `AuctionNotice` JSON Body received from an MLink Server will be structured in the following way (Sample):

 ```json
 {